IBM/WCA-AnsibleLightspeed-L3/docs/customizing.md

       1. On the one hand, it shows the sensitivity of generative AI models to even the most nuanced change in **natural language prompts** — for good or bad.
 Generative AI can produce tremendous work and that output is further guided along by best practices built-in from Red Hat and IBM.
 But in the end, the AI can only infer user intent from the natural language descriptions supplied to it.
 The more clearly a user defines their Task descriptions and intent, the more likely that WCA will correctly generate code which mirrors that intent; conversely, the less precise those descriptions are, the more likely WCA will misinterpret and miss the mark.
 Precision *is* key for the disambiguation of natural language prompts.

       2. Human feedback and **humans-in-the-loop** are essential to these formative stages of generative AI.
 As offerings like WCA mature, the natural language processing capabilities of the service will continue to be refined and improved.
-Additional packages, functions, and training data from Ansible Galaxy (as well as other sources) are continuously being added to the product's Foundation Models, which will in turn continually improve the AI-generated code recommendations made to users.
+Additional packages, functions, and training data from Ansible Galaxy (as well as other sources) are continuously being added to IBM Granite's LLMs for code, which will in turn continually improve the AI-generated code recommendations made to users.

-      3. By using the **Model Tuning** capabilities built into *IBM watsonx Code Assistant*, organizations and users are able to customize the recommendations produced by generative AI, tuning a domain-specific LLM with the organization's *own* Ansible Playbooks.
+      3. By using the **Model Tuning** capabilities built into WCA, organizations and users are able to customize the recommendations produced by the service, tuning a domain-specific LLM with the organization's *own* Ansible Playbooks.
 The content and code recommendations that WCA suggests can be tailored to an organization's standards, best practices, and programming styles.
 These capabilities will be explored later in this module.

 The take-away here is that **your results may vary**: they may differ from the `SOLUTION` code presented in the steps below.
 Keep this in mind as you work through the examples in this section and understand that it is not a bug, but rather a consequence of working with generative AI in general.